davidblackuk/fred-godot/README.md

     + Monitor count of victim rescues
         + Increment score (Are we even going to show it unless there are other things to get points from)
     + Open the door and send off the ambulance on level complete
+    + Fade out victim on rescue
+    + play sound on rescue
+    + particle effect on rescue
 + Conveyers
 + Sliding platforns
 + Lifts